cybercongress/go-cyber/docs/run_validator.md

 wget <https://to_genesis.json_file>
 ```

-> TODO update links for genesis and config
+> TO DO update links for genesis and config

 ### Setup cyberd service (Ubuntu)